dstuessy/ssh-util/README.md

 # ssh-util

 ### ToDo
-* copy and paste filesystem entries relative to the specified remote dir and the current local dir.
+* Feature: copy and paste filesystem entries relative to the specified remote dir and the current local dir.

 ### Requirements